zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can edit a plan Softlayer cloud server by accessing the route below.
+The admin can edit a SoftLayer Cloud Server plan accessing the route below.

 Route: *`PATCH "api/v1/admin/shop-softlayer-cloud-server-plans/:id`*